We Are What We Create

 Let's create our own world with space to continue important discussions and learn something from each voice, no matter how different from our own.

-The PromptWhat are you creating within yourself and for those around you?
+Click the prompt below to respondWhat are you creating within yourself and for those around you?

 I promised to share more, so here are some things I’ve created in February.
 February is Black Heritage.
 Love.
 Connection.
 This is the month to honor relationships and connections of many forms - whether through deepening existing bonds or creating new ones.
 As we aim to create better worlds, we must identify which connections to things should be destroyed to make space for the right conversations to be had and for bold action to thrive.
 Maybe it’s comfort, convenience, ego, or fear.
 But something’s gotta go!